rostyq/advent_of_code/README.md

 # Advent of Code

-Solutions for pazzles from [Advent of Code](https://adventofcode.com/).
+Solutions for puzzles from [Advent of Code](https://adventofcode.com/).